 It makes it easier for you to travel within the EU and to attend certain events bringing together a large number of people.

 In France, you have to present a health pass:

-- From 21 July: in all leisure and cultural venues with more than 50 people.
+- in all leisure and cultural venues with more than 50 people.
 This means amusement parks, concerts, festivals, museums, theaters and cinemas.

-- From the beginning of August: in "cafés", restaurants, hospitals, old people's homes, social medical institutions and in long-distance transport, i.e. travel by plane, train and bus.
+- in "cafés", restaurants, hospitals, old people's homes, social medical institutions and in long-distance transport, i.e. travel by plane, train and bus.